Maintaining Product Quality In The Face Of Rising Costs

 by Felicia Rogers

-If the situation continues, we could be in for a product-quality crisis.
+As the situation continues to unfold in ways that none of us can fully predict, we could be in for a product-quality crisis.
 Here’s what I mean.
-With costs of certain goods and services on the rise, manufacturers will be pressed to trim expenses somehow.
+With costs (and scarcity) of certain goods and services on the rise, manufacturers are pressed to trim expenses somehow.
 Unfortunately, product components or ingredients often end up being part of the cost-cutting discussion.
 It’s reasonable to be on the lookout for high-quality substitutes as a matter of practice.
 But what if companies are forced to trade off quality in the process?
 Saving a few cents here and a few cents there can sometimes lead to disaster.
 Those seemingly small changes can cause product quality to veer off course one penny at a time.
 Before you know it, product performance or the taste of the new formulation is quite different from the original.

 A well-defined, high-quality consumer sample

-Any consumer research—product testing included—is only as good as the sample of consumers involved in the work.
+Any consumer or B2B research—product testing included—is only as good as the sample of end users involved in the work.
 When the issue is a formula or product-design change (especially for a product on a short purchase cycle), it’s critical to engage current users, even if you have to test the product unbranded to avoid a brand-halo bias.
 In addition to the right user base, sourcing participants from a reputable, high-quality research panel is a must to ensure quality feedback.

 The right research environment

 Ideally, most consumables should be evaluated using a home-use test (often called a HUT or IHUT).
 Participants are typically recruited online through research panels, and products are shipped to their homes.
 This type of testing is ideal because it allows consumers to prepare and use the product as they normally would in everyday life.
-The HUT approach eliminates biases that come from using a formal testing environment, the presence of an interviewer, or an unusual time of day for product consumption.
+The same principles apply to B2B product usage and testing in the right environment.
+The IHUT approach eliminates biases that come from using a formal testing environment, the presence of an interviewer, or an unusual time of day for product consumption or usage..

 A carefully controlled test process